jarrelscy/air-400/README.md

 This is the official repository of our **WACV 2026** paper:

 > Song, L.\*, Bishnoi, H.\*, Manne, S.K.R., Ostadabbas, S., Taylor, B.J., Wan, M., "**Overcoming Small Data Limitations in Video-Based Infant Respiration Estimation**" (*equal contribution).
-Under review, Preprint available on arXiv.
+2026 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV).

 Here we provide our **model code**, **training checkpoints**, and **annotated dataset** to support automatic estimation of **infant respiration waveforms and respiration rate** from natural video footage, with the help of spatiotemporal computer vision models and infant-specific region-of-interest tracking.